Krist14n/ngspotify/README.md

 # Spotify Search Built with Angular 2

-This app help you search your  Music Artists by using the Spotify API.
+This app will help you search your favorite music artists by using the Spotify API.

 ## Prerequisites